seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 	- Superheat the pebbles with blow torch
 - Mending
 	- Bust out the ol' tools
 - Message
+	- Voice recorder built into a clockwork insect, it can enter the ethereal plane for short periods of time to evade detection and pass through objects
 - Poison Spray
 	- A gas grenade
 - Prestidigitation
-	- Ugh
+	- Pull out a small candle that shimmers as you light it.
+You make a small wish as you blow it out, and the smoke puff forms into the effect of your choice.
 - Ray of Frost
 	- Eat a small mint and blow towards your target
 - Resistance
 	- A small sensor that alerts it's user of danger with simple beeping/vibrating.
-- Shocking Grasp &
-- Spare the Dying
+- Revivify, Spare the Dying & Shocking Grasp
 	- Electromagnetic gloves that can be dialed to different strengths
 - Thorn Whip
 	- Place a spiked seed into vial and watch it grow instantaneously
 - Thunderclap
-	- A ring of a small tuning fork made of sapphire
+	- Tapping an creature/object with a small tuning fork made of sapphire
 - Absorb Elements
 	- A small reactive device that detects harmful incoming elemental damage and attempts to absorb it's energy to be used.
 - Alarm